Whenever it comes to fast, silent, and affordable printing, thermal printers are the best choice.

 Check for Archivability

 If you choose a high-quality thermal printing paper for your print jobs, then its storage is not an issue.
-But for the standard quality paper or customizable variants, you need to consider this factor.
+But for the standard quality thermal paper rolls or customizable variants, you need to consider this factor.
 It will ensure that the paper you buy can be safely stored until you need it.
 The aspect will also have a direct effect on the printed material's life.

 So, if you are going to store the documents for an extended period, focus on the paper's durability.
 The paper needs to be resistant to heat, moisture, and other environmental damages.
-The top-coat will enhance these properties, but you should still check the rolls for their archiving rating.
+The top-coat will enhance these properties, but you should still check the thermal paper rolls for their archiving rating.

 Consider the Appearance